Education & outreach

 Project Spectrum

-Connecting people on the autism spectrum with software to develop 3D design skills and open the door into minds full of pictures.
+Connecting people on the autism spectrum with software to develop 3D designs and open the door into creativity innovation and job skills.

 Project Spectrum was started after discovering that 3D modeling can be a powerful tool for individuals on the autism spectrum.